Resident Assistant Position

 How to Apply:

 Being a Resident Assistant (RA) can be one of the most enriching and rewarding experiences of your college career.
-The relationships you develop and the leadership training and experience that you gain will serve you long beyond the time that you are a staff member with Residence Life and Housing.
+The relationships you develop, the leadership training and experience that you gain will serve you long beyond the time that you are a staff member with Residence Life and Housing.
 The RA position, however, is also a very challenging one.
 A live-in position can be hard to balance.
 We encourage candidates to familiarize themselves with the responsibilities and expectations of being an RA before applying.
 You can do this by reading the application materials and talking to your RA or other Residence Life and Housing staff members.
 These contacts will help you decide if the position is right for you and can help you with being prepared for the interview process.
 The complete RA application and reference forms (2 references are required from a VSU faculty or Staff.
-RA’s and GA’s cannot provide a reference) must be submitted in a large sealed envelope to the Residence Life and Housing Office located in Quad II office 1107 by 3:00pm October 30, 2017.
+RA’s and GA’s cannot provide a reference) must be emailed to email@example.com or mailed to Residence Life and Housing Office P.O.
+Box 9073 1 Hayden Dr., Petersburg, VA 23806.

 Note: students who apply after the recruitment process and is selected for an RA position may not receive the full compensation.